 MiSPP defines full-time enrollment as a minimum of nine credit hours per semester and half-time enrollment as a minimum of five credit hours per semester.
-Students enrolled in only Practicum are considered half-time.
+Students enrolled in only Practicum, or in the final course(s) required for degree completion may be considered half-time.
 To maintain active enrollment status, students must be registered in at least one semester per academic year.
 All requests for changes to enrollment status must be approved by the Program Director and Registrar.